 This topic provides an overview of the vulnerability fix feature of Security Center.
 You can use Security Center to detect and fix major vulnerabilities.
-You can view detected vulnerabilities and perform scan tasks manually on the Vulnerabilities page.
-This helps you monitor the vulnerabilities and security status of your assets.
+You can view detected vulnerabilities and manually perform scan tasks on the Vulnerabilities page.
+This allows you to monitor the vulnerabilities and security status of your assets.

-For more information about vulnerability fix features supported by each edition of Security Center, see Vulnerability fixing.
+For more information about the vulnerability fix feature supported by each edition of Security Center, see Vulnerability fixing.

 Security Center can detect the following types of vulnerabilities: